Orceo/javascript_auto_include/README.markdown

-# `javascript_auto_include`: Automatically include controller/action-specific javascript files
+# Automatically include controller/action-specific javascript files

 `javascript_auto_include` provides basic helper methods for automatically including javascript files into your Rails 3 templates, based on a controller/action pattern.
 I found this to be a convenient way of avoiding countless content_fors in your views when trying to keep your javascripts unobtrusive.